OneGet/oneget/readme.md

 This module is currently not in development.
 We are no longer accepting any pull requests to this repository.
 OneGet is in a stable state and is expected to recieve only high-priority bug fixes from Microsoft in the future.

+Alternatively, we would suggest looking at the community [AnyPackage](https://github.com/anypackage/anypackage) project as an actively developed replacement for OneGet.

 If you have a question, or are seeing an unexpected behavior from this module please open up an issue in this repository.

 The PowerShell/PowerShellGet repository is actively in development as the new PowerShell package manager.